aws/aws-eks-best-practices/content/scalability/docs/workloads.md

 | limit 1000
 ```

-You can add additional filters to narrow it down. e.g. focusing on all list request from foo.
+You can add additional filters to narrow it down. e.g. focusing on all list request from `foo`.

 ```
 filter @logStream like "kube-apiserver-audit"